mitchellwaite/glitch2m_17559/README.md

 (FFFFFFalcon = a falcon that has had all efuses except for fuseline 0 blown to F)

+## Installation

+Download the release, drop the contents of the zip file in your xeBuild/17559 folder, replacing any existing files.
+For glitch2m on 17559 phat consoles, you'll need to update Jrunner and then hit F11 to enable "glitch2m for phat" mode.
+Otherwise, the only phat support for glitch2m is within XDKbuild.

-## What's probably going to work?
+What's probably going to work?

 - DevGL: Xenon, Zephyr, Falcon, Jasper
 - Glitch2m: Falcon, Jasper

 Note that all images were built using the Jasper board type in Jrunner.
-For glitch2m on 17559 phat consoles, you'll need to update Jrunner and then hit F11 to enable "glitch2m for phat" mode.
-Otherwise, the only phat support for glitch2m is within XDKbuild.

 ### But what's actually been tested?